JLVD1517/secdev-urban-preparedness-dashboard/secdev-application/src/configuration/README.md

 ### Tract Id: `tractId`

-This variable sets the column name containing the Census Tract Id.
-This is being used for identifying the clicked geography and setting the Census Tract info in the sidebar and tooltips.
+This variable sets the column name containing the count of groups.
+This is being used for identifying the clicked geography and setting the context info in the sidebar and tooltips.

 ### Primary Score: `primaryScore`

-This variable sets the column name of the overall score.
-This variable is used to set the value of the outlined box in the side bar.
+This variable sets the column name of the overall count of groups.
+This variable is used to set the value of the outlined box in the side bar displaying group details.

-### Projected Years: `projectedYears`
+### Primary Score: `eventsPrimaryScore`

-This variable sets an array of projected years.
-If the selected year on the map is included in this array, the projection disclaimer will be displayed on the map.
+This variable sets the column name of the overall count of events.
+This variable is used to set the value of the outlined box in the container to filter the articles list.

 ## Image Configuration: `img-config.ts`